-Elasticsearch is an analytics engine which also supports search in a distributed manner.
-It is an open source software. on another perspective, this is a document database setup where retrieval, storage, and document management effectively over both semi-structured and structured data.
-All data in this software setup is stored in a JSON document format. also particularly this is a no schema setup.
+Elasticsearch is an analytics engine that also supports search in a distributed manner.
+It is open-source software. on another perspective, this is a document database setup where retrieval, storage, and document management effectively over both semi-structured and structured data.
+All data in this software setup is stored in a JSON document format. also, particularly, this is a no schema setup.

 - Index API: Index level documentation.

-- Get API: Retrieve the entity in a document level
+- Get API: Retrieve the entity at a document level.

 - Put Mapping API: Used to override default choices and define the mapping.

 - Index: All similar documents together having alike characteristics.
-An index is recognized by an exclusive name that mentions the index at the process performing indexing search, delete and update operations.
+An index is recognized by an exclusive name that mentions the index in the process of performing indexing search, deletes and update operations.
 Surprisingly the elastic search setup additionally uses the concept of shards to increase the search performance.

-- Type / Mapping: When a set of documents holds a common index and a common set of fields, here definitions of the document act as the tables.
+- Type / Mapping: When a set of documents holds a common index and a common set of fields, the document’s definitions act as the tables.
 On instance a

 - An Index with a social networking application